fightypants/5_8_15_Assesment/README.md

 ## Synopsis

-This project sets out to create a Hair Salon CRM tool a.
+This project sets out to create a Hair Salon CRM tool.
 The following Ruby Gems were used.